-April marks the two-year anniversary of the establishment of Alleybusters, a partnership between the 110-year-old national non-profit Mental Health America (MHA) and the DLBA.
+April marks the two-year anniversary of the establishment of Alleybusters, a partnership between the non-profit Mental Health America of Los Angeles (MHALA) and the DLBA.
 The program, which started in the alleys of the Willmore District, was created to provide an avenue of employment and connectedness for persons experiencing homelessness and a history of mental illness.

 Many among the homeless population of Long Beach were suffering from mental illness when they began their life on the streets.
 Others developed these issues due to the stress of homelessness itself.